Zach McKinstry Player Props: Tigers vs. Twins

-Zach McKinstry -- with an on-base percentage of .162 in his past 10 games, 184 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Minnesota Twins, with Sonny Gray on the hill, on June 15 at 7:10 PM ET.
+The Detroit Tigers, including Zach McKinstry (.108 batting average in his past 10 games), battle starting pitcher Joe Ryan and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Braves.
+He had a hitless performance in his last game (0-for-5) against the Twins.

 Zach McKinstry Game Info & Props vs. the Twins